Sea Turtles 2024 Request for Proposals

 NFWF's Sea Turtles Program implements a multi-species business plan that guides conservation investments to measurably improve the current recovery trajectories of four sea turtle populations in the Western Hemisphere: leatherbacks and loggerheads in the Northwest Atlantic, and leatherbacks and hawksbills in the Eastern Pacific.
-This Request for Proposals will award up to $750,000 in U.S. Fish and Wildlife Service funds.
+Up to $1,000,000 in U.S. Fish and Wildlife Service (USFWS) and U.S. Agency for International Development (USAID) funds will be available for this portion of the Request for Proposals.

 Key conservation strategies for this program include: